 Each file is individually reviewed by faculty members and debated upon during the admission committee meeting.

-The committee can also extend an offer of admission into M1 for candidates applying into M2 if their academic curriculum does not meet the requirements of a direct admission into the 2nd year.
+Among all the applications we receive each year, including candidates from partner institutions, on average, about 10% is successful for the M1; the same percentage applies for the M2.
+The committee can also extend an offer of admission into M1 for candidates applying into M2 if their academic curriculum does not meet the requirements of a direct admission into the second year.

 All admission is conditional upon obtaining the degree required for admission into the masters year requested.
 Proof of having obtained the necessary diploma will be asked for during registration (inscription administrative) in September.